 They also tend to last a long time if you treat them right, so remember to replace your tablet pen nibs if needed!

 Ok, let’s be real here: using a drawing tablet will never be the same as using a pencil and paper.
+Learning to draw on a tablet is hard work.
 Like I said before, the first time I got one, frustration won and I gave up on it after a few tries.

 Everything about it is different!
 Its touch, how it feels on the surface, the way you pick up and hold your pen and even the way you draw.